Usman-Sohail/fruit-filter-app/README.md

 A small full-stack app built as part of an interview challenge.

-**Backend:** Node.js + Express — serves fruit data from a JSON file with filtering support.
+**Backend:** Node.js + Express + PostgreSQL/TypeORM — serves fruit data from a database with filtering support.
 **Frontend:** React + Vite + TypeScript — displays fruit with a live filter UI synced to the URL query string.

 ---